Clifftech123/design-patterns-handbook/README.md

 ### Things to keep in mind

 - **Design patterns are not code.** They are a way of *thinking* about how to structure your code.
-They are a tool — not a silver bullet — for solving specific design problems.
+They are a tool, not a silver bullet, for solving specific design problems.

 - **The concepts are universal.** The examples here are written in C#, but the same patterns exist in every language.
-If you write Python, Java, Go, or TypeScript — you are already using some of these without knowing it.
+If you write Python, Java, Go, or TypeScript, you are already using some of these without knowing it.

 - **There is no one-size-fits-all pattern.** Each pattern exists to address a particular kind of problem.
 Understanding *what problem a pattern solves* is more important than memorising the implementation.

-> C# is used here as the teaching language — it is clear, readable, and widely understood.
-But the goal of this handbook is for you to walk away understanding the pattern itself, not just the C# code.
+> C# is used here as the teaching language.
+It is clear, readable, and widely understood.
+The goal of this handbook is for you to walk away understanding the pattern itself, not just the C# code.

 ---